Information, Technology and Development (ICT4D) Study Group

 Another aim of this study group is to create a strong base for practice and research which should enable members of the group to become more research active.
 This would include stimulating, facilitating, and providing feedback on new research in the field.
 The hope is that this research would evolve to a level appropriate for the DSAI working paper series or presentation at the ICT4D stream of the DSAI annual conference.
 This should also allow us to enhance our responsiveness to research opportunities and funding calls that require stakeholder involvement beyond a single institution, individual, or project.

+This group is convened by PJ Wall, Research Fellow and Lecturer, TCD.
 The ICT4D study group is open to all members of DSA Ireland.
-If you are interested in joining the study group please contact the group convener PJ Wall (Twitter: @pj_wall) with your name, institution/NGO affiliation, contact details and research/practice interests.
+If you are interested in joining the study group please contact the PJ via twitter: @pj_wall or to email@example.com with your name, institution/NGO affiliation, contact details and research/practice interests.

-PJ Wall is a final year PhD candidate at the School of Computer Science and the Centre for Global Health in Trinity College Dublin.
-His research explores the wider implications of technological innovation in the Global South, with specific focus on the adoption of mobile technologies in Africa.
-His current research is based in Sierra Leone where the social, cultural and political aspects associated with the implementation and use of mobile phones in healthcare are being examined.
+Dr. P.J.
+Wall is a Research Fellow and lecturer with both the ADAPT Center and the School of Religion in Trinity College Dublin.
+His research explores digital innovation in the Global South, with a specific focus on the ethical, social, cultural and political aspects associated with the implementation and use of mobile technologies for healthcare in Africa.